jacksonliam/mjpg-streamer/README.md

 Video mode is the default as it allows much smoother video (higher framerates).
 Stills mode allows you to use the full-frame of the sensor, but has a max framerate of around 8fps, probably less.
+Use stills mode with low FPS (e.g. 1 or 2).

 In order to have preview output shown on the raspi screen add the -preview option.